-Requests for Authority debt sources with market interest rates must be made 45 days prior to Application due date as posted on the “Program Timelines” page of the Website.
+Requests for Authority debt sources with market interest rates must be made sixty (60) days prior to Application due date as posted on the “Program Timelines” page of the Website.
 For information on how to obtain a financing acknowledgement letter for Authority debt sources with market rates of interest see the Authority Website.

 ii.
-Authority Debt Sources with below Market Interest Rates
+Authority Debt Sources with Below Market Interest Rates

 Financing acknowledgement letters for Authority debt sources with below market rates of interest can be evidenced in the Application through a written request to the Authority for debt financing that includes all of the following: